 Babies’ sleep patterns are different from those of adults, as they go through several sleep stages and cycles throughout the night.
 As your baby grows, their sleep needs change, and transitioning to a crib can help accommodate these changes.

-A crib can provide the appropriate space and comfort needed for babies to sleep through various sleep cycles.
+A crib provides the appropriate space and comfort needed for babies to sleep through these sleep cycles.
 By paying close attention to your baby’s sleep pattern, you can identify any potential issues and address them promptly.

 Choosing the Right Time for Transition